Alexander Haig: Ford administration

-Following Nixon's resignation, Haig remained briefly as White House Chief of Staff under President Ford.
+Following Nixon's resignation, Haig remained briefly as White House Chief of Staff under Ford.
 Haig aided in the transition by advising the new president mostly on policy matters on which he had been working under the Nixon presidency and introducing Ford to the White House staff and their daily activities.
-Haig recommended that Ford retain several of Nixon's White House staff for 30 days to provide an orderly transition from the old administration to the new.
-Haig and Kissinger also advised President Ford on Nixon's détente policy with the Soviet Union following the SALT I treaty in 1972.
+Haig recommended that Ford retain several of Nixon's White House staff for 30 days to provide an orderly transition.
+Haig and Kissinger also advised Ford on Nixon's détente policy with the Soviet Union following the SALT I treaty in 1972.

 Haig found it difficult to get along with the new administration and wanted to return to the Army for his last command.
 It had also been rumored that Ford wanted to be his own chief of staff.
 At first Ford decided to replace Haig with Robert T. Hartmann, Ford's chief of staff during his tenure as vice president.
 Ford soon replaced Hartmann with United States Permanent Ambassador to NATO Donald Rumsfeld.
 Author and Haig biographer Roger Morris, a former colleague of Haig's on the National Security Council early in Nixon's first term, wrote that when Ford pardoned Nixon, he in effect pardoned Haig as well.

-Haig resigned from his position as White House Chief of Staff and returned to active-duty in the United States Army in September 1974.
+Haig resigned from his position as White House Chief of Staff and returned to active duty in the United States Army in September 1974.